 Because of EPFL’s great location and thus proximity to neighboring countries that are easily reachable by public transport, I made most of my stay to also visit other countries as well as explore Switzerland through hikes.

 Shadi Hadj-Youssef, McGill University, intern at the Laboratory of Molecular and Chemical Biology of Neurodegeneration (LMNN), EPFL

 One of the best research universities in Europe.

-… I was excited for many reasons.
-For one, I have been looking forward to visiting EPFL (one of the best research universities in Europe) for years.
+Ever since I received my invitation letter to the internship at EPFL, I was excited for many reasons.
+For one, I have been looking forward to visiting EPFL, one of the best research universities in Europe, for years.

-But apart from the academic/research reasons, it is also my first time visiting Switzerland and Europe.
+But apart from the academic and research reasons, it is also my first time visiting Switzerland and Europe.

-Gary Lee, Stanford University, intern in the Biorobototics Laboratory
+Gary Lee, Stanford University, intern at the Biorobototics Laboratory, EPFL

 Former interns explain why they felt valued in the Excellence Research Internship Program, what impact their contributions had, and why they returned to EPFL for their Master’s degree or PhD.